Lower School Grades 1 -5

 A unique component of Waldorf—and now more frequently used in project-based learning programs—is the main lesson block.
 All children begin the first few hours of their day with their Class Teacher, immersed in a subject or theme, which continues for two to three weeks.

 The following chart is a rough outline of class curriculum.
 Freedom in teaching is a core pedagogical philosophy and teachers are encouraged to innovate and explore within the curriculum to best fit the needs of the class.
+Click on the PDF image below to enlarge.

 Daily Rhythm at PWS